limbail/horus/README.md

   <h1 align="center">HORUS</h1>

   <p align="center">
-    Dashboard for SAP servers using pyrfc, pyhdb, ansible, influxdb and grafana. focused in:
+    Dashboard for SAP servers to health monitoring and check security. using SAP best practices in HANA, ABAP, JAVA and others...

+    Using pyrfc, pyhdb, ansible, influxdb, grafana, pykepass and so on...

+    Focused in:

     MONITORING:
-    - Dashboard overview of systems. fast, easy and productive.
+    - Dashboard of global environment overview.
+    - Per system detail and projects

     SECURITY:
-    - Hardening focused with SAP best practices.
+    - Hardening SAP, OS, BBDD...

-    AUTOMATION:
-    - Some repetitive tasks.

-    This project will be updated in my free time, if someone want to help me, write me some email or push some commit.
+    This project will be updated in my free time, if someone want to help me, write me some email or use some branch to send updates.
   </p>
 </div>